martinstevengaray/aws-lambda-with-okta-mcp-authentication/README.md

 # AWS Lambda with Okta MCP Authentication

-An SSO Okta-authenticated MCP server, running on AWS lambda.
+An SSO Okta-authenticated MCP server, running on AWS Lambda.

 The goal of this project is to provide a template for a MCP-server with SSO integration deployed as an AWS lambda.
 It uses Java + Gradle for the server, Terraform for infrastructure, and bash scripts for deployment.
 The real value-add is the SSO authentication negotiation flow with Okta.
 It follows browser based authentication.
 After registering the mcp with an agent, the authentication process will open a browser at Okta to verify the user.
 It is a great starting point for an SSO authenticated MCP server when Server-Sent Events are not required.
 It provides a cost-effective way to deploy a serverless cloud MCP server.